Vindair/CP317-W2018-G3/documents/Subby-Design.md

         * Point-in-time recovery using write-ahead logging
         * Tablespaces
     * Concurrency Control:
-        * Concurrency is managed through multi-version concurrency control (MVCC) and immunity to dirty reads
+        * Concurrency is managed through multi-version concurrency control (MVCC) and immunity to dirty reads.
-        * Ensures each transaction is not visible to other transactions until committed
+        * Ensures each transaction is not visible to other transactions until committed.
         * Uphold ACID principles:
-              * Three levels of transaction isolation are offered: read committed, repeatable read and serializable
+              * Three levels of transaction isolation are offered: read committed, repeatable read and serializable.

 ### 4.1.5.
 Control Flow
 *	Data will transmit between client and PostgreSQL database.
 Client interacts with the PostgreSQL database using PHP Data Objects (PDO) API.
 It allows performing the common database operations in PHP such as creating new tables, inserting data, updating data, querying data, deleting data and so on.
 Once the connection is established successfully, client will directly send qury to database and database will respond corresponding answers to client.